DocasYohanna/Carbon-Credit-Integrity---Double-Counting-Prevention/README.md

 ## 📝 Contract Functions

+- `merge-carbon-credits` - Merge two credits from the same project into one
 ### Public Functions
 - `add-verified-issuer` - Add authorized issuer (admin only)
 - `remove-verified-issuer` - Remove issuer authorization (admin only)